All Episodes

 You cannot replace your life.

-And that's that's the great thing.
+And that's the great thing.

 It's a point I made about one of the big differences between Hurricane Katrina.